semasuka/blog/_posts/2019-01-16-variables-data-type-operators-python.md

 print("My name is "+my_name+" and I am "+str(age)+" years old")
 ```

-    My name is semasuka and I am 55 years old
+    My name is semasuka, and I am 55 years old

-So what I did there was to change(cast) the age data type from integer to a string data type using str( ) function.
+So what I did there was to change(cast) the age data type from integer to a string data type using the str( ) function.

 ```python